Mullai Periyaru - Environmental impact of Dams and Kerala's PR Machine

 • The lease of the land to Tamil Nadu for 999 years will expire automatically with the construction of the new dam.

-• Tamil Nadu will lose its rights over the land to get water and generate electricity.
+• Tamil Nadu will lose its rights over the land to draw water and generate electricity.

 • Kerala can use the new dam to generate electricity to meet its state demand.

-Power and economy are the primary motives behind Kerala’s fear-mongering PR drive.
+Power and economy are the primary motives behind Kerala's fear-mongering PR drive.
 In this PR campaign, Kerala unleashes many fictional stories, such as its claim that the agreement of 1886 to give Tamil Nadu the rights for 999 years was not a fair deal and was thrust on it by the erstwhile British Presidency of Madras on the princely state of Travancore.
-Kerala’s fiction is that the mighty British Empire forced the agreement on the small princely state of Travancore.
-However, in 1970, the Kerala (Chief Minister C. Achutha Menon) and Tamil Nadu governments signed a formal agreement to renew the 1886 treaty almost completely.
-In independent India, when Tamil Nadu lost its lands such as Devikulam and Peermade to Kerala, it can only be fictional to say the agreement was forced on Kerala.
+Kerala's fiction is that the mighty British Empire forced the agreement on the small princely state of Travancore.
+However, in 1970, Kerala's government under Chief Minister C. Achutha Menon and the Tamil Nadu government signed a formal agreement to renew the 1886 treaty almost completely.
+In independent India, when Tamil Nadu lost lands such as Devikulam and Peermade to Kerala, it can only be called fictional to say the agreement was forced on Kerala.

-Maybe in 1970, Kerala politicians did not foresee the power challenges in a modern world.
-Since 1970, the demand for electricity has grown in Kerala, and it needs Mullai Periyaru to meet its demand.
-So, a new dam is a clever ploy to kick out Tamil Nadu and take full control of the Mullai Periyaru Dam.
+Maybe in 1970, Kerala's politicians did not foresee the power challenges of a modern world.
+Since 1970, the demand for electricity has grown in Kerala, and it needs Mullai Periyaru to meet that demand.
+So, a new dam is a clever ploy to push out Tamil Nadu and take full control of the Mullai Periyaru Dam.

-Kerala’s well-oiled PR machines use sleight-of-hand tactics to hide the actual reason and fabricate Mullai Periyaru into a safety issue.
+Kerala's well-oiled PR machine uses sleight-of-hand tactics to hide the actual reason and to fabricate Mullai Periyaru into a safety issue.
 Kerala claims that it is ready to bear the cost of constructing a new dam and is magnanimous enough to provide water to Tamil Nadu.
-It portrays itself as if it is concerned only about the safety of the people.
-But the actual fact is that the day Kerala starts its new dam construction, Tamil Nadu loses all its rights as the old lease agreement will expire automatically.
-It is a well-calculated game plan of Kerala.
-After all, Malayalee IAS, IPS, and IFS officers run entire India, so they know better lobbying than slogan-shouting Tamils.
+It portrays itself as if it were concerned only about the safety of the people.
+But the actual fact is that the day Kerala starts construction of the new dam, Tamil Nadu loses all its rights, as the old lease agreement will expire automatically.
+It is a well-calculated game plan by Kerala.
+After all, Malayalee IAS, IPS, and IFS officers run much of India, so they know better lobbying than slogan-shouting Tamils.

 Kerala is a water-surplus state.
 Kerala is not dependent on agriculture and does not grow crops such as paddy in its river basin.
 Kerala imports most of its food products from Tamil Nadu.
 So, water is not the problem here.
-It’s again the power politics, politics of money and power, at play here.
-The same power issue that haunts Tamils at Kudankulam is haunting us in Mullai Periyaru also.
+It is, again, power politics—the politics of money and power—at play here.
+The same power issue that haunts Tamils at Kudankulam is haunting us at Mullai Periyaru also.

-As I said in this article, dams are always dangerous and we should avoid dams.
-Let’s start a debate on carefully demolishing all the many mindless dams constructed in our rivers.
-Tamil Nadu, being the downstream state of many rivers, was a victim of many mindless dams constructed across rivers such as the Cauvery.
+As I said in this article, dams are always dangerous, and we should avoid them.
+Let's start a debate on carefully demolishing all the many mindless dams constructed across our rivers.
+Tamil Nadu, being the downstream state of many rivers, has been a victim of many mindless dams constructed across rivers such as the Cauvery.
 I am all for demolishing such dams in a systematic fashion, like the Elwha Dam removal in the USA.
-Let’s carefully demolish all dams across the Cauvery.
+Let's carefully demolish all dams across the Cauvery.
 Let nature run its own course, whether it is the Cauvery or the Periyaru river.

 Tamils need a better PR machine to expose Kerala's political games.
 Let's bring out these facts rather than just slogan-shouting Tamil jingoism.